OlioEngr/jexer/README.md

 * Java AWT UI.
 This backend can be selected by setting jexer.AWT=true.
 This is the default backend on Windows platforms.
-  AWT is VERY experimental, please consider filing bugs when you encounter them.
+  AWT is experimental, please consider filing bugs when you encounter them.
+The default window size for AWT is 132x40, which is set in jexer.session.AWTSession.

 A demo application showing the existing UI controls is available via 'java -jar jexer.jar' or 'java -Djexer.AWT=true -jar jexer.jar' .